Kashmir Life desk offers snapshots of the assembly elections that J&K witnessed post-partition

 October 1951

 Sheikh Mohammed Abdullah, the then Emergency Administrator, termed October 31, 1951, the day of polling, as “the day of the destiny”.
-The process envisaged creating voter-list, delimiting berths and many other things and it took almost a year.
-Kashmir was given 43 seats, Jammu 32 and 25 were reserved for PaK.
+The process envisaged creating voter list, delimiting berths and many other things and it took almost a year.
+Kashmir was given 43 seats, and Jammu 32 and 25 were reserved for PaK.
 But interestingly NC didn’t permit anybody to contest.
 It used the ‘peace brigade’ and ‘volunteers’ to break their opponents’ legs, literally.

 March 1957

-Situation had changed.
+The situation had changed.
 Sheikh Abdullah was in jail as Bakhshi Gulam Mohammed was ruling the roost as head of a hijacked NC.
-He won 68 of 75 seats in three day polls between March 5 and March 7.
+He won 68 of 75 seats in three-day polls between March 5 and March 7.
 These included 43 seats (six from Jammu and 37 from Kashmir and Ladakh) he got uncontested.
 He left only Khanyar to an independent – Abdur Rehman Bhat.
 From Jammu, five seats went to Praja Parishad and one to Harijan Mandal and another to an independent.
 History has recorded Bakhshi unleashing an upgraded ‘peace brigade’ on his opponents to dominate J&K’s first legislative assembly.

 February 1962